 Can You Hear Sounds in Outer Space?

 AbstractHave you ever wondered what sounds you can hear in space?
 The answer is simple: none!
 In outer space there is utter silence.
 There are no sounds of traffic jams or thunderstorms or crashing waves.
 No buzzing bees or babies crying.
 Just silence.
-In this experiment, you will discover why empty space is void of sound and prove it with the help of Google's Science Journal app.
+In this experiment, you will discover why empty space is void of sound and prove it with the help of the microphone in your phone and a sensor app.

 ObjectiveThe goal of this project is to measure how decreasing the amount of air and creating a vacuum in a container affects the sound intensity of a buzzer inside.